Photo: Ron Mader, Bike Share in Las Vegas (some rights reserved)

-My background – Originally, I’m from Indiana, home of the Three Rivers Festival which deepened my interest in local and international culture, particularly food, mostly food.
-The weekend’s International Village would showcase international foods that otherwise were not on the menu.
+My background – Originally, I’m from Fort Wayne, Indiana, home of the Three Rivers Festival which deepened my interest in local and international culture, particularly food, mostly food.
+The weekend’s International Village would showcase foods that otherwise were not on the menu.

 I extended my visit to Mexico by some 15 years.
 There’s a fine line between traveler and semi-migrant.
 The change occurs when locals call you neighbor (‘vecino’ or ‘vecina’).